V0XNIHILI/torch-mate/src/torch_mate/lightning/README.md

 })

 # Specify the transforms and their configuration
-# Note that you can specify .pre (common pre-transform), .train/.val/.test/.predict (specific transforms for each split) and .post (common post-transform).
-The complete
+# Note that you can specify .pre (common pre-transform), .train
+# .val/.test/.predict (specific transforms for each split) and
-# transforms will then be built automatically
+# .post (common post-transform).
+The complete transforms will
-# The same goes for cfg.dataset.target_transforms
+# then be built automatically.
+The same goes for target_transforms
+# via: cfg.dataset.target_transforms
 cfg.dataset.transforms.pre = [
     DotMap({'name': 'ToTensor'}),
     DotMap({'name': 'Resize', 'cfg': {'size': (28, 28)}}),
 ]

+# Optionally, specify a pre-device and post-device transfer
+# batch transform via: cfg.dataset.batch_transforms.pre and
+# cfg.dataset.batch_transforms.post in the same manner
+# as for the other transforms.

-# Specify the data loaders and their configuration (where default is the fallback configuration for all data loaders)
+# Specify the data loaders and their configuration (where default
+# is the fallback configuration for all data loaders)
 cfg.data_loaders = DotMap({
     'default': DotMap({
         'num_workers': 4,